Scout (Scouting): Uniforms

 The Scout uniform is a specific characteristic of Scouting, and is worn at most events.
 The original uniform, which has created a familiar image in the public eye and had a very military appearance, consisted of a khaki button-up shirt, shorts, and a broad-brimmed campaign hat.

 Uniforms have become much more functional and colorful since the beginning and are now frequently blue, orange, red, or green, and shorts are replaced by long trousers in areas where the culture calls for modesty, and in colder weather.
 T-shirts and other more casual wear have also replaced the more formal button-up uniforms in many Scouting regions.
 In some countries Scouts can display their various proficiency (merit) badges on their uniform, while in other countries they can display them on a green sash.

 To show the unity of all Scouts, the World Membership Badge (World Crest) or another badge with a fleur-de-lis is a part of all uniforms.
-Neckerchiefs and Woggles (slides) are still quite common, but some Scouting associations do not use them.
-Patches for leadership positions, ranks, special achievements, patrol- animals, colors or names, troop- or group- numbers or names, and country or regional affiliation are standard.
+Neckerchiefs and Woggles (slides) are still quite common, but not all Scouting associations use them.
+Patches for leadership positions, ranks, special achievements, patrol- animals, colors or names, troop- or group- numbers or names, and country or regional affiliation are widely used.